UltraCart/rest_api_v2_sdk_python/docs/OrderApi.md

-    auto_order_cancel = False # bool | Cancel associated auto orders (optional) if omitted the server will use the default value of False manual_refund = False # bool | Consider a manual refund done externally (optional) if omitted the server will use the default value of False reverse_affiliate_transactions = True # bool | Reverse affiliate transactions (optional) if omitted the server will use the default value of True expand = "_expand_example" # str | The object expansion to perform on the result.
+    auto_order_cancel = False # bool | Cancel associated auto orders (optional) if omitted the server will use the default value of False manual_refund = False # bool | Consider a manual refund done externally (optional) if omitted the server will use the default value of False reverse_affiliate_transactions = True # bool | Reverse affiliate transactions (optional) if omitted the server will use the default value of True issue_store_credit = False # bool | Issue a store credit instead of refunding the original payment method, loyalty must be configured on merchant account (optional) if omitted the server will use the default value of False expand = "_expand_example" # str | The object expansion to perform on the result.
 See documentation for examples (optional)

     # example passing only required values which don't have defaults set